NEWBRAN-LTD/server-io-core/README.md

 > A development server based on Koa, with built-it reload, watcher, debugger, mock server, proxy server and a few more features

-This is a spin off from my [gulp-server-io](https://gitlab.com/newbranltd/gulp-server-io) (If you like it, please do a star, thanks)
+This is a spin off from my [gulp-server-io](https://gitlab.com/newbranltd/gulp-server-io) (If you find it useful, please give it a star, thanks)

-rollup version coming soon.

 ## Installation